heroicyang/backbone-demo-with-grunt/README.md

 backbone-demo-with-grunt
 ========================

-A demo of backbone, build with requirejs and grunt.
+A backbone example, build with requirejs and grunt.